p2ppsr/cwi-base/README.md

 ##### Property sortBy

 Optional.
-Specify whether to sort by 'label' or 'use'.
+Specify whether to sort by 'label' or 'whenLastUsed'.

 ```ts
 sortBy?: DojoTransactionLabelsSortByType